accelerated-text/accelerated-text/README.md

 make run
 ```

+⚠️  the section should answer: What features are available
+    * A bullet list would probably do.

 ⚠️ the section should answer: How do I get my bug fixes, or community support?
     * Link to Gitlab/GitHub issues page.
     * Description of needed information for bug requests (like project version number, Docker version, etc.)